grassrootseconomics/org-website/content/Blog/from-mustard.md

 Author: Shaila Agha
 Date: May 4 2021
 Slug: from-mustard

-modified

-: May 5
+Modified: May 5
 Summary: We are learning from 50 community groups that use a community currency to sell produce and pay for the labor with community currency

-tags

-: agroforestry,syntropic,community currency
+Tags: agroforestry,syntropic,community currency

 We've been blessed by an opportunity from [Mustard Seed Trust](https://www.mustardseedtrust.org/) to support 50 acres of